-As much as it is tempting to point out to the one person who “invented” Women’s Day, history shows that this initiative has many founding mothers.
-What is globally known today as International Women’s Day began as an extension of early 20th-century socialist movement, did an international round, was expanded into a month, became official by the UN and in the 21st century added multiple interpretations – as debates of gender marginalization, hundreds of community celebrations, and consumerist catalyst of sales.
+As much as it is tempting to point out the one person who “invented” Women’s Day, history shows that this initiative has many founding mothers.
+What is globally known today as International Women’s Day began as an extension of the early 20th-century socialist movement, did an international round, was expanded into a month, became official by the UN, and in the 21st century added multiple interpretations – as debates of gender marginalization, hundreds of community celebrations, and consumerist catalyst of sales.

 Photo credit – Mascha Tace @ Shutterstock

 From a women’s march to women’s day: Unionists beginning

 It is believed that the first seed of international women’s day was planted in 1908 in New York City when 15,000 female garment workers went out marching to protest against their working conditions.
 The following year, in honor of the march, the Socialist Party of America first observed National Woman’s Day (NWD).
 A central figure behind this historic decision was the labor organizer Theresa Serber Malkiel, a Russian Jewish immigrant and a writer who published the novel “The Diary of a Shirtwaist Striker.”

 The first Woman’s Day was on February 28, 1909, Sunday, so female workers could participate.
 The celebration included 2,000 people gathering outside Manhattan’s Murray Hill Lyceum, with speeches on women’s rights.